rchartra/NcCut/docs/source/nccut.rst

 Python API
 ==========

-This section serves as reference for contributors who are looking to understand **NcCut's** underlying structure.
-This is not a user facing API.
+This section serves as reference for contributors who are looking to understand **NcCut's** underlying structure. **This is not a user facing API**.

 .. automodule:: nccut.nccut
    :members: